Signing in Four Public Software Package Registries: Quantity, Quality, and Influencing Factors: Threats to Validity

 \section{Threats to Validity}

 We distinguish three kinds of threats: construct, internal, and external.

-\myparagraph{Construct} Our measurement study operationalized several constructs.
+\myparagraph{Construct} Our study operationalized several constructs.
 We defined signature adoption in terms of quantity (proportion) and quality (frequency of no failure).
 We believe our notion of signature quantity is unobjectionable.
 However, signature quality is somewhat subjective.
+We made four assumptions that may bias our results: (1) We defined quality based on failure modes derived from the error cases of GPG; (2) We considered expired and revoked keys as failures even if the keys were valid at the time of signing; (3) We reported the cryptographic algorithm and key size for signatures on \pypi and \maven but did not include this as a factor in quality; and (4) We relied on the correctness of specific (albeit widely used) tools to measure the signatures.

-Our failure model omitted weak cryptography, and we relied on the correctness of specific (albeit widely used) tools to measure the signatures.
-We acknowledge that the limitations of the available data, such as limited access to corresponding public key registries for verifying the signatures, may potentially impact the robustness of our results.
-In addition, our insights into failure modes were limited by the characteristics of some registries.
+We acknowledge that the limitations of our data sources may potentially impact the robustness of our results.
+Our reliance on third party metadata (\ie ecosyste.ms and BigQuery) may introduce errors and our key discovery methodology may fail to find keys that exist on small websites or that have been shared through other means.
+In addition, our insights into failure modes were limited by the data made available by the signing infrastructure of our target registries.

 \myparagraph{Internal} We evaluated a theory of incentive-based software signing adoption based on several hypotheses.
-Due to the difficulty of conducting controlled experiments of this theory, we used quasi-experiments instead.
-We assumed that there would be no uncontrolled confounding factors.
+Due to the difficulty of conducting controlled experiments of this theory, we used a quasi-experiment, and assumed no uncontrolled confounding factors.
 Among \maven, \pypi, and \docker, we have no reason to believe there would be such factors.
-In \hf, there may be.
+In \hf, there may be confounding factors related to the nature of the platform itself.
 As noted by Jiang \etal, \hf is characterized by a ``research to practice pipeline'' more than traditional software package registries are~\cite{jiang2022PTMSupplyChain}.
 Researchers have little incentive to follow secure engineering practices.
 This difference could comprise an uncontrolled confounding factor.
 However, \hf had little variation in signing quantity and none of our main results relied on \hf phenomena.